 Many people believe that serif typefaces should be used in printed works because the little serifs make it easier and quicker for us to identify the different letters, but that might not necessarily be true.

-There are three different kinds of serif typefaces: humanist, transitional and slab serif.
-There are a few more categories of serif typefaces, like Renaissance, baroque, modern and wedge, but I'm just going to focus on the four listed previously.
+There are three different kinds of serif typefaces: humanist, transitional, and slab serif.
+There are also a few more categories of serif typefaces, like Renaissance, baroque, modern, and wedge, but we’ll focus on the three listed previously.

 Humanist serif typefaces emulate classical calligraphy with contrasting strokes.
 Humanist typefaces were the first Roman typefaces.
-Other characteristics of Humanist typefaces are small x-height, and low contrast between strokes.
-You'll often see classic and traditional things printed with a humanist serif typeface, like books and articles.
+Other characteristics of Humanist typefaces are small x-height and low contrast between strokes.
+You'll often see classic and traditional content printed with a humanist serif typeface, like books and articles.
 The font in the image above (Adobe Garamond) is a Humanist serif typeface.

 Transitional serif typefaces have sharper serifs and more contrasting strokes to create a style that's strong and dynamic, and is often used in law or academics.
 The influence of a pen is gone with Transitional typefaces.
 An example of this is through the vertical stress in the bowls of letters, meaning the thinnest part of the letter.
 In a Transitional typeface the thinnest part is completely vertical, whereas in the Humanist typefaces, the vertical stress is actually on a diagonal, since that's how the vertical stress of a letter generally is when words are handwritten.
 Georgia and Baskerville are Transitional serif typefaces.

-Humanist Sans Serif typefaces emulate calligraphy and have minimalist contrasting strokes.
-These design of these typefaces are good matches for small text and small text, to they're often used in government, education or finance work.
+Humanist sans serif typefaces emulate calligraphy and have minimalist contrasting strokes.
+These design of these typefaces are good matches for small text and small text, so they're often used in government, education, or finance work.
 Gill Sans and Whitney are considered Humanist sans serif typefaces.

 Transitional sans serif typefaces have strong strokes and more upright and uniform characters than Humanist typefaces.
 Their unassuming and modern feel works great for tech and transportation writing.

-Geometric Sans Serif typefaces use geometric shapes to form the backbones of the letters, which creates a strict, objective, and universal feel.
+Geometric sans serif typefaces use geometric shapes to form the backbones of the letters, which creates a strict, objective, and universal feel.
 The letter forms are often simple.
 So letters like "a" that have an opening would be circular or square and then repeated with other letters that have the same type of opening.
-Geometric typefaces are often used in science or architecture.
-Geometric typefaces can be more difficult to read.
-Europa and Futura PT are Geometric typefaces.
+Geometric typefaces are often used in science or architecture and can be more difficult to read.
+Europa and Futura PT are examples of Geometric typefaces.

 Script typefaces are considered decorative fonts.
 They're intended to look like they were handwritten or like calligraphy.
-They're not a great choice for body copy, because of their lack of readability.
+These fonts are not a great choice for body copy because of their lack of readability.
 Script typefaces are also more fluid than other typefaces.
-Like serif and sans serif typefaces, there are different kinds of scripts that have different meanings.
-A script typeface can have a strong personality and should be examined carefully before selection.
-After all, Comic Sans is technically a script typeface.

 There is a little bit of a stigma with using script typefaces, however.
 Many designers believe that designs that contain script should be created by hand to convey the true "handwritten" aspect.
 When you hand write something, your letter forms for the same letter will look different just because it was handwritten.